-The threat is obvious.
-This new chapter of the Honda CBR 1000 RR will be one of the most salient in the saga.
+The large CBR thus confirms its development in electronics, for the benefit of more precise piloting efficiency.
+Not yet enough to dominate the category but more than enough to have fun.
+Honda has done what it takes for that: this chapter is one of the most salient of the saga.
 The manufacturer took the design seriously and turned it into a racy, intimidating motorcycle with a face on the prowl.
-The 2017 Fireblade seems to be tucked into his shoulders, strained with hatred and at the height of the wait to bite hard.
+The Fireblade seems to be tucked into his shoulders, strained with hatred and at the height of the wait to bite hard.
 It gives off a feeling of wild beast, stealth machine and combat frigate.
 Compared to the previous generation, it is as if the engineers had cut in the fat to leave only the nerves on a layer of muscle.
 The fairing undergoes a clear cut in order to highlight the important sides of the frame.
 The gathered gaze houses full LED lighting.

 Its design also marks the end of the period when the engine guard was apart.
 Now, the dress is slender, and we see, as on other machines, the return of a muffler taking its quarters along the rear wheel.

 It’s not for style.
 With ever more draconian anti-pollution standards, space is needed to accommodate the catalysts, and that the breath can escape without holding back performance.
 This is one of the key points on which the CBR 1000 absolutely had to do a big job.
-Yesterday, its 4 cylinder spit out 181 horsepower, while the competitors established their bases on the 200 horsepower frontier.
+Prior to 2017, its 4-cylinder spit out 181 horsepower, while the competitors established their bases on the 200-horsepower frontier.
 A chasm of gap.

 A heresy for a manufacturer who has gleaned an impressive number of victories in competitions of all stripes.
 So the engine manufacturers got back to work.
 With a simple equation: how to find horses without developing a whole new block.
 The solution is to optimize everything possible.
 Well, we start by increasing the compression ratio, from 12.3 to 13: 1.
 Then, the moving parts: the crankshaft, the distribution and the transmission are made of better materials than for the previous block.
 Pistons, rings, timing and valve lift are reviewed, while a drastic reduction in weight occurs everywhere.
 The ignition cover is made of magnesium and the clutch cover is made of aluminum.
 Honda has even gone so far as to eat up weight on the length of the screws, the cooling system pipes and the hose clamps..